Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Follow up with your healthcare provider.
 Learn more about your condition and how to keep yourself healthy.
-Ask about treatments that may help your body fight HCV.
+Ask about treatments that may help your body fight hepatitis C virus (HCV).

 Protect others from becoming infected.
-Learn how HCV (hepatitis C virus) spreads from one person to another.
+Learn how HCV spreads from one person to another.
 Then take steps to keep from spreading the virus to people around you.

 Talking to others with hepatitis C may help you feel more in control.
-Join a support group or log on to the Internet.
-Try the resources below for more information:
+Join a support group or try the resources below for more information.

 Centers for Disease Control and Prevention: 800-232-4636 www.cdc.gov/hepatitis

 National Viral Hepatitis Roundtable: www.nvhr.org